Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 Let's say you are an insurance company that offers different plans based on age.
 Instead of sending a long, generic email listing each plan for each group, you can segment the list and create shorter, more relevant emails targeted to each age group.

-Do you have subscribers that are also active on social media?
+Do you have subscribers who are also active on social media?
 These are the people you want to connect with and cultivate a stronger relationship.
 They can share your content and provide a much-needed boost.

 For example, by connecting your Twitter with MailerLite through Zapier, you can create or update subscribers when they follow you, mention you or like a Tweet, then use that data to segment subscribers by social media activity.

-If you are a sales organization, it is important to reach the right person in the organization that makes decisions.
+If you are a sales organization, it is important to reach the right person in the organization who makes decisions.
 A way to accomplish this is to segment by roles within the company, so certain emails go to the management team while different emails go to the employees.

 Our subscriber management feature provides all the tools that you need to organize your lists and to manage your segments.
 MailerLite allows you to set your rules and automate the process.